ViWalkerDev/NanoMap/README.md

 https://www.mdpi.com/2072-4292/15/15/3802

-Udpate: The code for this publication will be provided by the end of october 2023.
+Udpate: The code for this publication will be provided by the end of october/early november 2023.
 Personal circumstance prevented me from tidying the code base for release until now.
 Thankyou for your patience.